 Some tips for getting the most out of the feedback experience:

 - Ask for honesty, you really want this in order to grow.

 - Highlight that you’re constantly looking to improve the way you do business, that you value your clients, and make them feel good by the fact that what they’re doing will help “generations” of clients to come.

 - Let them do number ratings, that’s the fastest and easiest way.

 - But also provide space for them to write in comments if they choose.
 High-quality, high-value people will take the time to do so if there is something that they really want you to know.

 - Send it to the right person.
 If you mostly dealt with an assistant throughout the process, send it to that person as they had the most touchpoints with you.

 If you haven’t already, be sure to check out my full-length post on how to set up your client onboarding process from A to Z.

-As always, shoot me an email anytime or reach out on Instagram @liveworktravelig with any questions or just to say hey.
+As always, reach out on Instagram @liveworktravelig with any questions or just to say hey.
 Hearing from readers is my favorite part of what I do!